rcrabb2/datasciencecoursera/README.md

 ## Getting and Cleaning Data README
-This R script utilizes the UCI HAR Dataset for the Getting and Cleaning Data course project from Coursera
+This R script utilizes the UCI HAR Dataset for the Getting and Cleaning Data course project from Coursera.
+This script doesn't need user-input.

 ## run_analysis
 this is the main function that